Josaia Raisuqe

-Josaia Wini Raisuqe (born 22 July 1994) is a Fijian rugby union footballer.
-He played wing for French Top 14 champions, Stade Français.
-His current club is French Rugby Pro D2 side, Nevers.
+Josaia Wini Raisuqe (22 July 1994 – 8 May 2025) was a Fijian rugby union player.
+He played at wing and openside flanker for French Top 14 side Stade Français after which he played for the French Rugby Pro D2 side, Nevers and in 2021, he returned to Top14 rugby and played for Castres.
+In January 2025, he signed to play with ProD2 side, CA Brive for two years.

 Career

 Early career

-Wini was born in Lutu, Naitasiri and he took up rugby at a very young age.
+Raisuqe was born in Lutu, Naitasiri and he took up rugby at a very young age.
 He dreamed of playing for the Fiji 7's team and it came to fruition when the then Fiji 7's coach Ben Ryan spotted him playing in the Martintar and Marist 7's and selected him for the Fiji 7's team for the 2015 Hong Kong Sevens.
-He played in 5 tournaments for Fiji scoring 14 tries but in July 2015, French Top 14 side, Stade Français signed him up for the 2015–16 Top 14 season.
+He played in five tournaments for Fiji scoring 14 tries but in July 2015, French Top 14 side, Stade Français signed him up for the 2015–16 Top 14 season.

 Stade Français

-He made his debut on October 31 against Agen off the bench.
+Raisuqe made his debut on 31 October against Agen off the bench.
 He also made the side for the 2015–16 European Rugby Champions Cup pool stage.
-He scored two tries against Benetton Treviso. but in a game against Munster two weeks later, he was red carded for eye-gouging Munster captain CJ Stander and even though Stade won the game, Raisuqe was charged for Eye-gouging and suspended for 15 weeks.
+He scored two tries against Benetton Treviso. but in a game against Munster two weeks later, he was red carded for eye-gouging Munster captain CJ Stander and even though Stade won the game, Raisuqe was charged with eye-gouging and suspended for 15 weeks.
 He returned to rugby the following season and then went on to make the Stade side for the 2016–17 European Rugby Challenge Cup pool stage as Stade were demoted after failing to make the cut for the 2016–17 European Rugby Champions Cup after being unable to finish in the Top 8 in the 2015–16 Top 14 season.
-He helped Stade make the Cup Quarter final but in their Quarter final match against Ospreys, he received a yellow carded for foul play which was followed by another yellow card (and a red) after entering a ruck from the side but videos for the game showed he stamped on Osprey winger, Keelan Giles for which he was cited and later given a 10-week suspension.
+He helped Stade make the Cup Quarter-final but in their quarter-final match against Ospreys, he received a yellow card for foul play which was followed by another yellow card (and a red) after entering a ruck from the side but videos for the game showed he stamped on Osprey winger, Keelan Giles for which he was cited and later given a 10-week suspension.

 Controversy

-On July 22, 2017, he decided to celebrate his birthday drinking at a club along with teammate, Waisea Nayacalevu.
-They both left the club intoxicated and on the way they met a woman, Raisuqe grabbed the woman and physically molested her by fondling her breasts.
+On 22 July 2017, Raisuqe decided to celebrate his birthday drinking at a club along with teammate, Waisea Nayacalevu.
+They both left the club intoxicated and on the way they met a woman.
+Raisuqe grabbed the woman and physically molested her by fondling her breasts.
 Her friends tried to help but both Raisuqe and Nayacalevu punched them.
 Raisuqe and Nayacalevu were picked up by police at around 3am and spent the whole day in jail.
 They were taken to court two days later and a trial date was set for 29 November.

 On 18 August, Stade Francais fired Raisuqe for "gross misconduct" and gave Nayacalevu a formal warning.